2026: Saturday MAY 30

 Yes and no. We don't sell tickets, but we do want to cover our expenses AND pay the musicians.

 Our approach is to try to use peer pressure and social status to encourage you to support live music.
 Supporters get Merit Badges!
-You can donate $12 (or more) at the Main Table (on the Common) or in the tip jar available at each venue.
-Donations of $12 or more will receive a purple sticker.
+You can donate $20 (or more!) at the Main Table (on the Common) or in the tip jar available at each venue.
+Donations of $20 or more will receive a purple sticker.
 This is your merit badge for the day.

 While stickers are not absolutely required for entry into venues, wearing one lets everyone know that you believe musicians deserve to be compensated for their time.
 Trust us: no one is getting rich.
-Last year each musician made $20.
 Once expenses are covered, we divide the money amongst the performers equally.
 The more you give, the more they get!

 How do I get from venue to venue?

-The venues are all in downtown Montague, so the whole event is very walkable.
+The venues are all in downtown Montague Center, so the whole event is very walkable and bikeable.
 Many concerts will be at the Montague Common Hall and the Congregationalist Church.
-(Maps to other locations will be at the Common hall.)
+There will be maps available on this site and at our info-table on the common, as well as signs and nifty sidewalk chalk indicators to follow.

 Who supports this great event?

 In large part, you!
 Your local music community benefits from your time, energy, and, yes money.
 In addition, we have great neighborly volunteers.
-Deepest thanks to the ever-resourceful and enthusiastic Amanda and Jonathan, and also the most willing and wonderful Judith, Emily, Carrie, Kate, Diane, and all of the hosts and musicians who donate their time, energy, and creativity.
+Deepest thanks to the ever-resourceful and enthusiastic Amanda and Jonathan, and also the most willing and wonderful hosts and musicians who donate their time, energy, and creativity.